bblanchon/ArduinoStreamUtils/README.md

 How to use EEPROM as a stream?
 ------------------------------

 SteamUtils also allows using EEPROM as a stream.
-Simply create an instance of `EepromStream` and specify the start address and the size of the region you want to expose.
+Create an instance of `EepromStream` and specify the start address and the size of the region you want to expose.

 ![EepromStream](extras/images/EepromStream.svg)